DjMuffinTops/Google-Calendar-API-to-Discord-Webhook/README.md

 You will need to replace  `CHANNEL_POST_URL` and `CALENDAR_ID` in the script with your [Discord Webhook URL](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) and your Google Calendar's [Calendar ID](https://docs.simplecalendar.io/find-google-calendar-id/) respectively.

-Then, you must enabled Calendar API under Services on the left side of the Apps Script Page.
+Then, you must enable Calendar API under Services on the left side of the Apps Script Page.
 Click the + button next to Services and look for Calendar API and enable it. v3 of the Calendar API should work fine.

 You Will then need to setup a trigger to run the `postEventsToChannel` function every minute